luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 Although this approach effectively reduced the number of hallucinations, #faulty_transcripts videos had to be excluded from the analysis due to faulty transcripts.
 Faulty transcripts were identified by generating all n-grams for values of n between 2 and 10, and determining whether any n-gram appeared more than nine consecutive times within a transcript.

-Subsequently, the transcriptions were tokenized and segmented into sentences using the current version of SoMaJo @proislSoMaJoStateoftheartTokenization2016 tokenizer and sentence-splitter.
+Subsequently, the transcriptions were tokenized and segmented into sentences using the current version of the SoMaJo tokenizer and sentence-splitter @proislSoMaJoStateoftheartTokenization2016.
 #let hour_duration = read("inlines/sum_duration.txt")
 #let n_videos = read("inlines/n_videos.txt")
 #let n_sents = read("inlines/n_sents.txt")
-After removing sentences with less than 5 tokens and videos with less than 5 sentences (mostly music-only videos with written text on screen), our clean dataset comprises #n_videos videos, totaling #hour_duration hours of playtime and containing #n_sents sentences.
+After removing sentences with less than 3 tokens and videos with less than 5 sentences (mostly music-only videos with written text on screen), our clean dataset comprises #n_videos videos, totaling #hour_duration hours of playtime and containing #n_sents sentences.

 == Populism Detection <detection-of-populism>

 In a subsequent article, I have applied the PopBERT @erhardPopBERTDetectingPopulism2024, a BERT-based transformer model, initially developed to analyze German parliamentary speeches, to study populism in transcripts of YouTube videos from the official channels of the German parties in the Bundestag.